Všejany: Administrative division

+Etymology

+From the oldest documents to those from the 19th century, the name of the village fluctuated between the forms Všejany and Všejamy, and it is not clear which name was the original and which was the distortion.
+The first part Vše- means 'all' in Czech, but in local names it means 'full of'.
+If the village was named Všejany, it was probably derived from the given name Jan and people with this name predominated in the village.
+If the original form was Všejamy, it was probably derived from the word jáma ('pit') and the village was located in an area full of pits.

 Geography

 Všejany is located about 18 km south of Mladá Boleslav and 33 km northeast of Prague.
 It lies on the border between the Central Elbe Table and Jizera Table.
 The highest point is at 255 m above sea level.
 The Vlkava River flows through the municipality.

 History

 The first written mention of Všejany is from 1382.

 Transport

 Všejany is located on the railway line Mladá Boleslav–Nymburk.

 Sights

 The main landmark of Všejany is the Church of Saint John the Baptist.
-It is originally a Gothic church, rebuilt in the Baroque style.
+It was originally a Gothic church, rebuilt in the Baroque style.